Planktomas/SpreadsheetUtility/README.md

 ### Features
 + Uses XLSX file format
 + Writes public properties of a collection into a dedicated sheet
-+ Reads sheet data into an enumerator(List)
++ Reads sheet data into an Enumerator(List)
 + Supports multiple sheets
-+ Auto fits columns for comfortable viewing
++ Auto-fits column width and freezes the first row for comfortable viewing
 + Can set a startup sheet
 + Supports type independent sheet names
 + Supports custom string formatting